neilg63/spreadsheet_to_json/README.md

 ```

-### Asynchronous parsing.
+### Asynchronous parsing saving to a database

 This must be called in an async function.
 ```rust
 use spreadsheet_to_json::*;
 use spreadsheet_to_json::tokio;